mozilla/legal-docs/firefox_privacy_notice/en-US.md

 To help display relevant snippets, your Firefox browser sends Mozilla a monthly request to look up your location at a country level using your IP address.
 We then send that country level information back to your Firefox browser, where it’s stored locally.
 Your Firefox browser will then choose snippets to show you based on the locally stored country information.

+Some Mozilla sponsored snippets are interactive and allow you to optionally share your phone number or email address.
+For example, you can enter your phone number to receive an SMS to install Firefox on Android.
+Your information is received and handled by our email and mobile marketing vendor.

 ### To provide Firefox Health Report {: #health-report .inproduct-link }

 Firefox Health Report (“FHR”) is designed to provide you with insights about your browser’s stability and performance and with support tips should you experience issues, such as high crash rates or slow startup times.
 Mozilla collects and aggregates your data with that of other Firefox users to send it back to your browser so you can see how your Firefox performance changes over time.
 This data includes, for example: device hardware, operating system, Firefox version, add-ons (count and type), timing of browser events, rendering, session restores, length of session, how old a profile is, count of crashes, and count of pages.
 FHR does not send Mozilla URLs that you visit.